 Around 1170, the Tower was added.
 North and South Aisles were formed by cutting through the original walls and making the present arches in Trans-Norman style.
 In 1240, the Chancel was lengthened to nearly twice its previous size.
 Some 250 years later the South Aisle was further enlarged and the South Porch added.

-The exceptionally fine acoustics of this building led to it being chosen as the main venue for the Florestan Festival for 13 years and it is now the venue for the annual Peasmarsh Chamber Music Festival.
-Recently, (December 2021) a latest generation PA system and hearing loop were installed to further enhance the sound experience.
+The exceptionally fine acoustics of this building led to it being chosen as the main venue for the Florestan Festival for 13 years.
+It is now the venue for an annual Flower Festival over the Bank Holiday at the end of May and the Peasmarsh Chamber Music Festival each June.
+A latest generation PA system and hearing loop are installed to further enhance the sound experience.

-Church Services are listed in the Parish magazine (available at both Peasmarsh and Beckley Churches).
+Church Services are listed in the Parish magazine (available from both Peasmarsh and Beckley Churches) and online.